-Psychiatrist Yasser Abu Jamei’ MD is leading GCMHP since Dr El Sarraj’s death in 2013.
-Much of GCMHP’s work is directed at helping traumatized children, women who are victims of violence, and the victims of torture.
-GCMHP achieves this through crisis and ongoing services as well as leading training and coordination of mental health services throughout the Strip.
-A 2003 survey by GCMHP revealed that only two percent of children in the Gaza Strip displayed no symptoms of post traumatic stress disorder.
+Psychiatrist Yasser Abu Jamei, MD has been leading GCMHP since Dr El Sarraj’s 2013 death.
+Much of GCMHP’s work is directed at helping traumatized children, women who are victims of violence, and the victims of torture, which they are able to do through crisis intervention and ongoing services, as well as leading training and coordination of mental health services throughout Gaza.
+A 2003 survey by GCMHP revealed that only 2% of children in the Gaza Strip displayed no symptoms of Post-Traumatic Stress Disorder.

 The GCMHP has dozens of staff, a main facility and research center in Gaza City, and community mental health clinics in Gaza City, Khan Younis, the Deir el-Balah refugee camp, and the Jabalya refugee camp.
 It has also established the Rachel Corrie Women’s Empowerment Project as well as crisis

-Restrictions imposed on Gaza during Israel’s soon 50-year-long occupation have condemned Palestinians to a life of extreme poverty, destitution and the systematic violation of their human rights.
-The first intifada or uprising against the Israeli occupation began in a Gaza refugee camp in 1987 and lasted until 1993.
-Non-violent demonstrators, young stone-throwers, and the broader community faced military repression, curfews, night raids, forced expulsions, land seizures, and border closures that brought the economy to a halt.
+Restrictions imposed on Gaza during Israel’s 50-year-long occupation have condemned Palestinians to a life of extreme poverty, destitution and the systematic violation of their human rights.
+The first intifada, or uprising, against the Israeli occupation began in a Gaza refugee camp in 1987 and lasted until 1993.
+Nonviolent demonstrators, young stone-throwers, and the broader community faced military repression, curfews, night raids, forced expulsions, land seizures, and border closures that brought the economy to a halt.
 More than 100,000 Palestinians were imprisoned by Israel during the first intifada and most were tortured during interrogation.